 As I carried on walking on the path I reached a beautiful hot spring - a mound with exquisite purple flowers and white rocks.
 So much of this area is geothermal and thus the name Reykhólar - Smoky Hills, named after the steam coming from the ground.

-Reykhólar is the biggest geothermal area in the Westfjords of Iceland.
+Reykhólar is the biggest geothermal area in the Westfjords Region.

 Einireykir hot spring